ValentinB01/CLaiMB-grade-detector-app/README.md

 ## 📖 Overview

 ClAImb is built for climbers who want to push their limits.
-By leveraging advanced Vision AI (Claude Sonnet Vision / Roboflow), the app analyzes user-uploaded photos of climbing walls to detect holds, suggest route grades, and act as a digital climbing coach.
+By leveraging advanced Vision AI (Roboflow), the app analyzes user-uploaded photos of climbing walls to detect holds, suggest route grades, and act as a digital climbing coach.

 The system uses a modern **Service-Oriented Architecture (SOA)** with a React Native frontend and a scalable FastAPI backend running asynchronous background workers.